basbassi-houssam/no_spotify_ads_linux/README.md

 ## ✅ Verify Installation

-Run the following commands to confirm everything is installed properly:
+Run these commands to ensure everything is working:

 ```bash
 # Check playerctl